ishan-chaudhary/AIS_project/README.md

 ## Reducing Raw position data to lines
   Unfortunately analysis against the entire corpus is difficult with limited compute.
 However, we can reduce the raw positions of each ship into a line segment that connects each point together in the order of time.
 Because there are sometimes gaps in coverage, a line will not follow the actual ships path and "jump".
 The "make_ship_trips" function in the ingest pipeline uses geometry in PostGIS to connect all positions per ship, but this is not accurate as the coverage is not consistent.

+  We also will want to add ship_type into this table to assist in clustering later down the road.

 ## Analyze Summarized Ship trips
   Since we don't want to test all of our algorithm development against the entirety of the data, we need to select a sample of MMSI from the entire population to examine further.
 The Jupyter Notebook "ships_trips_analysis" parses the ships_trips table and analyzes the fields.
 We can use it to select a sample of MMSIs for further analysis.
 The notebook builds several graphs and examines the summary of each MMSI's activity.
 After filtering out MMSIs that don't travel far, have very few events, or travel around the globe in less than a month and are possible errors, the notebook exports a sample (250 now) to a csv file.
 The notebook also writes the ship_trips sample to a new table, "ship_trips_sample" directly from the notebook using SQL Alchemy.